 We are seeing increasing interest in technologies that will allow one to make electronic substrates in near real-time using additive processing techniques and 3D printers.
 It is a true game-changer in product development.
 The surge in interest in additive manufacturing technologies shown in recent times—as indicated by the significant increase in published articles and press releases—suggests that the electronic interconnection manufacturing industry could be on the verge of a manufacturing renaissance.

-To read the full version of this article which originally appeared in the January 2019 issue of FLEX007 Magazine, click here.
+To read this entire column, which appeared in the November 2019 issue of Design007 Magazine, click here.